Inc0mple/DungeonCrawler1DProject/README.md

 #### **General-purpose**

-- `playerAction(availableActions)`: Takes in a dictionary of the form {Control:Action}, displays the available actions for players to choose, handles invalid inputs and returns an action in the form of a string.
+- `playerAction(availableActions)`: Takes in a dictionary of the form {UserInput:ResultantAction}, displays the available actions for players to choose, handles invalid inputs and returns an action in the form of a string.

 - `handleInventoryDescription(inputCharacter)`: Accepts a character in the form of a dictionary, checks their inventory and prints out their items in a presentable format.
 Does not return anything.